belchior/learning-graphql/README.md

 ### Client

-In development mode relay has [watchman](https://github.com/facebook/watchman) as dependency to enable the `--watch` feature, you must install it first and make it available at `PATH` environment variable, after that you are ready to install client dependencies.
+In development mode relay has [watchman](https://github.com/facebook/watchman) as dependency to enable the `--watch` feature, you must install it first and make it available at `PATH` environment variable, after that you will be ready to install client dependencies.

 ```shell
 cd ./client
 npm ci
 ```

-start client in development mode
+Start client in development mode

 ```shell
 npm run start